dylants/nodeschool-challenges/introtowebgl/WALKTHROUGH.md

 `$ npm install -g node-static`

-Then from the assets directory, issue the command:
+Then from the assets/&lt;app name&gt; directory (for instance, `assets/BoilerplateApp`),
+issue the command:

 `$ static`